 This combination of kit may seem a serious out lay of money but it is well worth it as we have found it to be the most dependable system that will work in all weathers.
 We have successfully charged mobile phone, camera and rechargeable AA batteries from flat on tour.
 To give you an idea, we can easily charge a 2400mAh phone battery from flat in about 3- 4 hrs of moderately paced cycling.
 If you are wondering about dynamo drag by the laws of physics there will be some, however it must be quite small as we haven't experienced anything noticeable.

-Obviously there are alternatives to the E-WERK system such as those made by Biologic, however they are only for charging phones and we decided we needed a system that had variable voltage and thus being able to charge other things such as camera batteries, rechargeable AA batteries etc.
+Obviously there are alternatives to the E-WERK system such as those made by Biologic, however they are only for charging phones and gadgets which used USB 5v.
+We decided we needed a system that had variable voltage and thus being able to charge other things such as camera batteries, rechargeable AA batteries etc.

 E-werk Cache battery

 We have found that adding the E-WERK cache battery into the system has been very beneficial in helping to keep everything charged.
 The cache battery is connected in series with the device being charged and when the device is fully charged it then charges up the cache battery which can then be used later to charge another device.
 The cache battery has a capacity of 1400 mAh which is enough to charge a mobile phone.
 We generally leave the cache battery connected to the e-werk which means that even if we forget to attach a device or have no need to attach a device as everything is charged we don't waste any cycling miles and have some stored charge ready to charge something later.